Eric Liddell: Christian missionary work in China

 Liddell returned to Northern China to serve as a missionary, like his parents, from 1925 to 1943 – first in Tianjin and later in the town of Xiaozhang, Zaoqiang County, Hengshui, Hebei province, an extremely poor area that had suffered during the country's civil wars and had become a particularly treacherous battleground with the invading Japanese.

 During his time in China as a missionary, Liddell continued to compete sporadically, including wins over members of the 1928 French and Japanese Olympic teams in the 200- and 400-metre races at the South Manchurian Railway celebrations in China in 1928 and a victory at the 1930 North China championship.
 He returned to Scotland only twice, in 1932 and again in 1939.
 On one occasion he was asked if he ever regretted his decision to leave behind the fame and glory of athletics.
 Liddell responded, "It's natural for a chap to think over all that sometimes, but I'm glad I'm at the work I'm engaged in now.
 A fellow's life counts for far more at this than the other."

-Liddell's first job as a missionary was as a teacher at an Anglo-Chinese College (grades 1–12) for wealthy Chinese students.
-He believed that by teaching the children of the wealthy, he would help them become influential figures in China and promote Christian values.
-Liddell used his athletic experience to train boys in a number of different sports.
-One of his many responsibilities was that of superintendent of the Sunday school at Union Church, where his father was pastor.
+Liddell's first job as a missionary was at the Anglo-Chinese College (grades 1–12) for wealthy Chinese students.
+The school's principal, Dr. Samuel Lavington Hart, who was educated at the University of Cambridge, had been a prominent physicist before founding the school in 1902.
+Dr. Hart believed that by teaching the children of the wealthy, he would help them become influential figures in China and promote Christian values.
+Liddell supported the school's mission and began teaching mathematics and science at the school in 1925.
+Liddell also used his athletic experience to train boys in a number of different sports.
+According to one of Liddell's former students, Yu Wenji, Liddell "was very serious when protecting students' rights.
+He once quarreled with the headmaster to ask for more subsidies for students not from wealthy families."
+One of Liddell's many responsibilities was that of superintendent of the Sunday school at Union Church, where his father was pastor.
 Liddell lived at 38 Chongqing Dao (formerly known as Cambridge Road) in Tianjin, where a plaque commemorates his residence.
 He also helped build the Minyuan Stadium in Tianjin.